 Oil and Gas Lease for Dummies: 2020 Guide

 For over a century, property owners and oil and gas companies have come together to sign mutually beneficial oil and gas leases.
-Here in the United States, we are fortunate enough to have the capability of entering into an oil and gas lease in order to extract and sell the resources found below the personal property.
+In the U.S, we are fortunate to have the capability of entering into an oil and gas lease.
+This is in order to extract and sell the resources found below the personal property.

 Unfortunately, like many property transactions, no two oil and gas leases are the same.
-Many questions arise before, during, and after gas leases that can only be answered on a case by case basis.
-With that being said, we’ve put together this ultimate guide in order to help answer some of the most common questions about oil and gas leases.
+Many questions arise before, during, and after gas leases that can only be answered on a case-by-case basis.
+That’s why we’ve put together this ultimate guide.
+It is to help answer some of the most common questions about oil and gas leases.

 What is Oil and Gas Lease?